 There are many reasons that may drive you to want to improve as a project manager.
-You may be looking for that next promotion, more complex project assignments, perhaps it’s to ensure greater client satisfaction, or to increase the chances of project success.
+You may be looking for that next promotion, the change to manage a portfolio of projects, perhaps it’s to ensure greater client satisfaction, or to increase the chances of project success.
 Maybe it’s for your own increased job satisfaction or simply a desire for personal growth.

 Whatever the reason you need to realize that improvement takes time.
 There will be times that the improvement path you have chosen goes ahead in leaps and bounds, and other times where any improvements seem to move ahead at a snail’s pace.

 Six Steps to Help you Improve as a Project Manager

 1. First Comes Commitment